humanapp/arcade-ios/README.md

     To get a Game ID, share a game from the MakeCode Arcade editor, then grab the identifier off the end of the generated URL, e.g.: https://arcade.makecode.com/**S27624-55361-60357-84470**

-2. Save the file and watch your change reload in the iOS simulator!
+2. Save the file and see your game load in the iOS simulator!

 ### Just for fun